learn-co-curriculum/careers-building-an-online-network/README.md

 You don’t need to be face-to-face to form strong professional relationships —you can take part in relationship-building online.
 What matters is **how** you approach them.
 In the end, be clear, concise, and respectful of them and their time.
 Just like meeting in real-life, first impressions are also formed digitally.

-## If You Have a Premium Account: Assignment- Finding and Connecting with People

-Create a Google doc.
-Remember to title it "Your Name" + "Finding and Connecting with People Online."

-Identify three people you would like to connect with.
-In your doc, explain why this person interests you and how connecting with him/her might be helpful to your job search.
-You will use the doc in the near future when you begin drafting outreach emails.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.

-Remember in the subject line to include your name and this specific assignment.

-In this case, your email subject line will be “Your Name” + "Finding and Connecting with People”

-In the body of your email again include:
->Your Name

->Assignment Title

->Your City, State

->Url to this specific Google document

-Update your Careers Prep Tracker sheet with the date submitted.

 ## Resources